Below are the combined sailing instructions for both dinghy and cruiser competitors.

 15.3.
 IC Numeral Pennant 4 will signal that the race officer has defined an alternative course with details posted at the race desk.
 See Appendix A for alternative courses.

 15.4.
 The number of laps for all classes will be displayed from the clubhouse.
-However handicap boats with a PY of less than 1000 will sail one lap more than displayed and Mirror and training boats will sail one lap less than displayed.
+However handicap boats with a PY of less than 1000 will sail two laps more than displayed and Mirror and training boats will sail one lap less than displayed.

 15.5.
 In the case that Course B (Olympic) is used, boats in the handicap fleet shall sail an even number of rounds.
 If SI 15.4 indicates that a boat shall sail an odd number of rounds this number shall be rounded up to the next even number.